 If there are special areas that you don't want your dog to dig— the front lawn or a garden, for example— put a barrier in place to limit their access.
 A small fence is often enough to deter a dog from venturing into restricted areas.

-If your dog is a canine Houdini, your best bet is to invest in dog digging deterrents, such as plastic chicken wire or flat rocks buried at the base of a fence.
+If your dog is a canine Houdini, your best bet is to invest in dogs digging deterrents, such as plastic chicken wire or flat rocks buried at the base of a fence.

 Use Positive Reinforcement

-Remember to use positive reinforcement to train your dog in the behaviour you want to see.
+Remember to use positive reinforcement to train your dog in the behavior you want to see.
 A firm "No" with a redirection to something else, followed by enthusiastic positivity, can be incredibly effective.

-Learn more about positive dog training in Force Free Dog Training Tips from an Expert.
+Learn more about positive dog training classes in Force Free Dog Trainer Tips from an Expert.

 Like any training routine, it takes time and patience.
-Your dog will not stop digging right away, but if you keep working with him and provide a positive alternative to digging, your dog will learn better behaviours.
+Your dog will not stop digging right away, but if you keep working with him and provide a positive alternative to digging behavior modification, your dog will learn better behaviors.

-If you feel frustrated, take a break from your dog.
-Stay the course, track the data, and you'll find the right solution to stop your dog from digging.
+If you feel frustrated, take a break from your dog digs.
+Stay the course, track the data, and you'll find the right solution how to stop your dog from digging.

 How to Stop a Puppy From Digging

 Dogs learn best when they are young.
-If you're wondering how to stop a puppy from digging, remember that the sooner you train them, the sooner the behaviour will stick.
+If you're wondering how to stop a puppy from digging, remember that the sooner you train them, the sooner the behavior will stick.

 Does your dog dig up your yard?
 Share your story or tips in the comments below!